 This course will familiarise students with a diverse range of research fundamentals relevant to the creative and performing arts.
 It will investigate the requirements for the presentation of knowledge creation and verification to enable students to undertake research at an Honours level.

 - Semester 1 - 2015

-1. Awareness of the diverse range of research methods relevant to the Music and the arts.
+1. Awareness of basic research design relevant to the creative and performing arts.

 2. Written and oral communication skills appropriate to a professional scholarly environment

-4. A high level of analytical skills and research preparation skills as evidenced through the identification and use of appropriate research sources
+4. A high level of analytical skills and research preparation skills appropriate to Honours level sources

-This course will involve the critical analysis and evaluation of research methods relevant to music and the arts.
-Students will given access to relevant critical literature and a variety presentations, seminars and forums.
+This course will involve the critical analysis and evaluation of research designs relevant to the creative and performing arts.
+Students will be given access to relevant critical literature and a variety of presentations, seminars and forums.

 It is assumed that students entering the Bachelor of Music (Honours) program will have successfully completed a Bachelor of Music program (or equivalent), and attained an average credit grade in the major study relevant to their proposed Honours music specialisation.

 Case Study / Problem Based Learning: Case Study: Essays & Seminar

 Self-Directed 18 hour(s) per Week for Full Term